Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

-In the remainder of the paper, whenever the dependency on $\mu(x)$ can be inferred from context, we omit the subscript $\mu$.

-\begin{remark} While Definition~\ref{def:bayes_dp} does not specify the distribution of any point in the dataset other than the additional example $x'$, it is natural and convenient to assume that all examples in the dataset are drawn from the same distribution $\mu(x)$.
-This holds in many real-world applications, including all applications evaluated in this paper, and it allows using samples from the dataset instead of requiring knowing the true distribution. \end{remark}
+While Definitions~\ref{def:strong_bayes_dp} and~\ref{def:bayes_dp} do not specify the distribution of any point in the dataset other than the additional example $x'$, it is natural to assume that all examples in the dataset are drawn from the same distribution $\mu(x)$.
+This holds in many real-world applications, including applications evaluated in this paper, and it allows using dataset samples instead of requiring knowing the true distribution.

-\begin{remark} We also assume that all data points are exchangeable~\cite{aldous1985exchangeability}, i.e. any permutation of data points has the same joint probability.
-It enables tighter accounting for iterative applications of the privacy mechanism~(see Section~\ref{sec:accounting}), and is naturally satisfied in the considered scenarios. \end{remark}
+We also assume that data points are exchangeable~\cite{aldous1985exchangeability}, i.e. any permutation of data points has the same joint probability.
+It enables tighter accounting for iterative applications of the privacy mechanism~(see Section~\ref{sec:accounting}), is weaker than independence and is naturally satisfied in the considered scenarios.